 Ability to build relationships and establish networks and use them for gathering and sharing intelligence.

-Chartered membership of a relevant professional institution or able to demonstrate performance and / or experience at an equivalent professional level.
+Chartered Membership of a relevant professional institution or demonstrate performance and/or experience at an equivalent professional level.

 A degree, or equivalent, in an appropriate scientific or engineering subject.